What is Mewing?

-Think of a tree that has grown around a rock, fence or other obstruction.
+Think of a tree that has grown around a rock, fence, or other obstruction.
 It does so because the force exerted by the fence is always constant.
-It’s the small consistent changes that add up.
+It’s the small, consistent changes that add up.
 If you press too hard with your tongue and your tongue gets too tired to stay up on the roof of your mouth because it’s tired, you’ve done nothing but waste time.

 But what about a Strong Force + Long Duration?
 The jury remains out on that one.
 Biomechanics are different from normal mechanics.
-It’s possible that the harder you press, the more the bone hardens and adapts in order to prevent future injuries.
+It’s possible that the harder you press, the more the bone hardens and adapts to prevent future injuries.
 There might be a threshold of force that could kill your mewing gains should you exceed it.

 Bone Remodeling vs. Sutural Growth